Macker85/Battleship-game/README.md

 ### Username/Password Input
 - Prompts a user to input a username and password.
-- Returning users will have their credentials checked from the associateed spreadsheet.
+- Returning users will have their credentials checked from the associated spreadsheet.
 User Stories covered: 2,3,4
 ![Username screen](DOCS/game/username-password.png)
 ![Username screen](DOCS/game/username-password2.png)